-Credit Risk Market Risk Operational Risk Standardised Standardised Approach Basic Indicator Approach Approach Internal Models Approach Standardised Approach i) Credit Risk
+Credit Risk Market Risk Operational Risk Standardised Approach Standardised Approach Internal Models Approach Basic Indicator Approach Standardised Approach i) Credit Risk i) Credit Risk (continued)

 Credit Risk represents the potential financial loss as a consequence of a customer's inability to honour the terms and conditions of a credit facility.
 Such risk is measured with respect to counterparties for both onbalance sheet assets and off-balance sheet items.
-The bank has a robust credit risk management architecture which is explained in greater detail in Note 28 of the consolidated financial statements.
+The Bank has credit risk management architecture in place which is further explained in Section 5 within this document.